backdrop-contrib/mimemail/README.md

 - `mimemail-message--[key].tpl.php` (for messages with a specific key)
 - `mimemail-message.tpl.php` (for all messages)

-NOTE: if you place any of those suggested template files in your theme's `template` folder, Mail System will likely ignore the setting "Theme to render rich text emails".
+NOTE: if you place any of those suggested template files in your theme's `templates` folder, Mail System will likely ignore the setting "Theme to render rich text emails".
 Instead, the CSS stylesheets for the current page path theme will be used.
 This seems to be a bug in Mail System.

 When the module Mail System is installed, messages can be rendered using different themes.
 You can choose the following settings to render the email:
-- 'current': Theme currently used by the user who runs drupal_mail().
+- 'current': Theme currently used by the user who runs backdrop_mail().
 - 'default': Default theme, obtained via variable theme_default.
 - 'domain': Theme obtained via Domain Theme module.
 - Or any other active theme.